-Within the OGC API - Connected Systems specifications Sensor Observations are shared over Data Streams, within which Observations are sent.
+Within the OGC API - Connected Systems Standard v1.0, Sensor Observations are shared over Data Streams, within which Observations are sent.
 (See below).
 The control of Sensors (which are Systems) is done with Control Streams (See below).

 4.2.4.1.1.2 Actuator